Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 4-free_listint.c: The function receives the head of a singly linked list and frees all the memory allocated for the nodes of the linked list.

+5-free_listint2.c: The function does the same as above but also sets the head of the linked list (the head whose address is passed to the function) to NULL.